 What about your company’s culture?
 Does it inspire and engage or get in your people’s way, slowing and wearing them down?
 Is it driven from top-down directives or cross-department collaboration?
 What stories do your people and your customers tell about you?
 This webinar will show how you can get a good read on the health of your culture.

 Also, culture often becomes the focus of attention during periods of organizational change.
-Mergers and acquisitions, new systems implementations and elaborate initiatives typically fail because organizations become caught in the so-called "jaws of culture” - when the existing culture becomes inappropriate and hinders rather than supports progress.
+Mergers and acquisitions, new systems implementations, and elaborate initiatives typically fail because organizations become caught in the so-called "jaws of culture” - when the existing culture becomes inappropriate and hinder rather than supports progress.

 Marcia Zidle is a board-certified executive coach, business management consultant and keynote speaker, who works with organizations to leverage their leadership and human capital assets that result in higher performance and profitability.
 She has 25 years of management, business consulting and international experience in a variety of industries including health care, financial services, oil and gas, manufacturing, insurance, pharmaceuticals, hospitality, government, and non-profits.